 Next, I place the guides in their approximate places on the blank.

 After all the guides are banded in their approximate places, I chuck the rod up in my lathe.
 It is a big plus to have a chuck with locks on 0, 45, 90 and 180-degrees.

-Clamp a reel of similar size to that which will be fished on the rod in the reel seat, and adjust to 0-degrees top-dead-center.
+Clamp a fishing reel of similar size to that which will be fished on the fishing rod in the reel seat, and adjust to 0-degrees top-dead-center.

-Now you should have the reel on and all the guides attatched temporarily with the surgical bands.
-Take the rod out of the lathe and pull some line off the reeel and thread through the guides and top, hang a weight on the end of the line to keep it taught (I use a metal spring clamp).
+Now you should have the fishing reel on and all the guides attached temporarily with the surgical bands.
+Take the fishing rod out of the lathe and pull some line off the reel and thread through the guides and top, hang a weight on the end of the line to keep it taught (I use a metal spring clamp).

-With the weight of the clamp keeping the line tight, grab the rod by the tip and put a bend in the rod, and adjust the guides by just sliding them up or down to follow the bend of the blank and keeping the line from touching the blank, , I do a fine tune with a full bend in the rod.
+With the weight of the clamp keeping the line tight, grab the fishing rod by the tip and put a bend in the rod, adjust the guides by just sliding them up or down to follow the bend of the blank and keeping the line from touching the fishing rod blank, , I do a fine tune with a full bend in the fishing rod.